emmercm/igir/docs/guiding-principles.md

   All of Igir's behavior should be documented in as clear English as possible.
 No command or option should behave in a manner that isn't explained in the documentation.

+- **Igir should be semantically versioned.**

+  Igir should adhere to the [semantic versioning](https://semver.org/) standards of major, minor, and patch versions.
+Igir will only introduce potentially breaking functionality during major version updates.

 If you find that Igir is violating any of these tenets, please open an [issue on GitHub](https://github.com/emmercm/igir/issues/new/choose)!